 Plant material is gathered at the same time as getting the herbarium specimens and photos.
 It is brought to the centre and stored for future uses including possible determination of the genetic history of species in Ireland.
-In this it is our hope to facilitate research students in the future.
+It is our plan to facilitate research in the not too distant future.

 Germination testing is carried out on the collected seeds.
 Ultimately this data is used to test the viability of the seed collections for long term storage over time.
 Only a germination rate of 85% and above is sufficient for long term storage.
 Depending on viability results, the seeds will be retested for viabillity at sitable intervals and compared against the original germination tests.
 If a population is showing signs of ageing or losing viability they can be planted and grown out for a new batch of seed, or a new collection made.

-THS has installed a new Production Unit at Kilclief creating a working hub from which to preserve our wild flowers.
+THS' production unit at Kilclief; a working hub from which to preserve our wild flowers.